 A question that has been raised due to the Petkov's presence on Facebook over the last couple of months involves cyberbullying.
-How can our children better protect themselves?
 The usual suggestions involve limiting who can view your profile and knowing who is behind a friend request, but those aren't good enough.
 Not all of Facebook is private and there are groups that anyone can join.
 The worst aspect about cyberbullying is the bullying is typically from someone the user knows.

 For kids, this is especially hard because they may have to confront their bully in person at their school.
 A person may eventually feel that they can never escape these psychological attacks and may begin to feel helpless.
 While some of the younger crowds might think of these tactics as "trolling", slang for being inflammatory to get a rise out of someone.
 There is a line that separates the two and kids shouldn't feel that they aren't safe from bullying, while away from school.

 Growing up with the internet and a variety of bullies, both online bullying and being harassed in school can be emotionally traumatic.
 If the school fails to protect the child, and the parents either haven't been involved or proved ineffective, what else can a person do?
 Human beings of all ages have a breaking point.
 In the recent article involving the complaint filed by Rebecca Rose, it would appear that the Petkov's are pushing her to the limit.

 This raises another question.
 What if the cyberbullying is so severe and disturbing that the story generates hundreds of thousands of page views and thousands of Facebook page "likes" from people around the world in less than a couple of days?
 While a great deal of people, especially as of late, are demonizing Jennifer Petkov for her behavior, is there a point we can safely assume that this is no longer about attention seeking?